lilypond/lilypond/Documentation/user/README.txt

   all such characters appear in all output formats.

 * Lines should be less than 72 characters long.
-(I personally recommend writing with 66-char lines, but don't bother changing this if you see long lines.)
+(I personally recommend writing with 66-char lines, but don't bother modifying existing material.)

 * Use @q instead of `...' and @qq instead of ``...''.
 The latter macro should be used with care since we use `...' as the default quoting